Estimated reading time: 7 minutes

 This kind of structure ensures that issues are identified quickly and volunteers become comfortable sharing personal perspectives.

-Volunteers can be the biggest advocates for the organization, and taking advantage of their perspective provides valuable information that can be used to improve the volunteer experience – as well as the services the organization provides.
+Volunteers can be the organization’s biggest advocates, and leveraging their perspective provides valuable insights to improve the volunteer experience and the services the organization provides.

 Example Volunteer Satisfaction Survey